cdapio/cdap/cdap-docs/examples-manual/source/examples/word-count.rst

 RetrieveCounts Service
 ----------------------

-The Service serves read requests for calculated statistics, word counts and associations.
+The service serves read requests for calculated statistics, word counts and associations.
 It exposes these endpoints:

 - ``/stats`` returns the total number of words, the number of unique words, and the average word length;